reflectoring/reflectoring.github.io/content/blog/2022/AOP.md

 ```

 #### @annotation
-This is used to match a JointPoint method annotated with a give annotation.
+This is used to match a JointPoint method annotated with a given annotation.
 We used it in our first example of AOP.
 ```java
 @Component